 Only patients who have received prehospital care from the London Air Ambulance and are to be conveyed to a study site or patients who arrive at a study site by other means e.g. land ambulance or self-presentation and require a trauma team activation will be considered for enrolment into the study.
-Only sedated, intubated and mechanically ventilated patients will be considered for the collection of bronchoscopic lavage specimens.
 Only those patients undergoing surgical intervention will be considered for the collection of muscle tissue.